Best Film Speeches and Monologues

 Chicklette and Concetta who should be here with me today.

-All the fans who died so fashionably and gallantly at my
+All the fans that died so fashionably and gallantly at

 who were kind enough to read about me in the newspapers